jistiak/aika/README.md

 Challenges:
     1. Data

 Questions/Issues:
     1.

 Features:
-Shopping list extraction
+1. Shopping list extraction
-Save item and quantity in database (Redis)
+2. Save item and quantity in database (Redis)
-Generate Prompt for Open AI API:
+3. Generate Prompt for Open AI API:
+        a.
 All kitchen items available → keeping the track in Redis, generating prompt from taking the data from Redis and tracking the last activity
+        b.
 Type of cuisine (possible)
+        c.
 Nutrition value (healthy or tasty or balanced)
+        d.
 Number of portion (sudden guest)
-Vacation/Weekday/Busy Day → Preparation time for using in prompt Accept the recipe or Not
+        e.
+Vacation/Weekday/Busy Day → Preparation time for using in prompt
+        f.
+Accept the recipe or Not
-Keeping the record of used recipe on redis and update the ingredients available Auto generate Shopping list after each meal prep
+4. Keeping the record of used recipe on redis and update the ingredients available
+5. Auto generate Shopping list after each meal prep